mineur/twitter-stream-api/README.md

 ```

 ## Integrations
-For Symfony integrations you can refere to this bundle:
+For Symfony integrations you can refer to this bundle:
 [Mineur Twitter Stream Api Bundle](https://github.com/mineur/twitter-stream-api-bundle)

 ## Run tests